about me

 life can be pretty damn incredible.

 Please don’t be fooled into believing that living intentionally and in alignment with joy means life isn’t messy, raw or fraught with uncertainty.
 It is.
 It always will be.
 That’s life.
-I just choose to show up and meet it differently.
+Let’s just choose to show up and meet it differently.
 That feels worthwhile, purposeful and full of love, possibility and freedom.

 And, it’s not grand, sweeping gestures that make the biggest difference.